programmerjake/libre-soc-wiki/simple_v_extension/sv_prefix_proposal.rst

 --

 Is vectorised srcbase ok as a gather scatter and ok substitute for register stride?
 5 dependency registers (reg stride being the 5th) is quite scary

 --

 Why are integer conversion instructions needed, when the main SV spec covers them by allowing elwidth to be set on both src and dest regs?

 --

 Why are the SETVL rules so complex?
 What is the reason, how are loops carried out?

 --

 With SUBVL (sub vector len) being both a CSR and also part of the 48/64 bit opcode, how does that work?

 --

 What are the interaction rules when a 48/64 prefix opcode has a rd/rs that already has a Vector Context for either predication or a register?

 It would perhaps make sense (and for svlen as well) to make 48/64 isolated and unaffected by VLIW context, with the exception of VL/MVL.

 MVL and VL should be modifiable by 64 bit prefix as they are global in nature.

 Possible solution, svlen and VLtyp allowed to share STATE CSR however programmer becomes responsible for push and pop of state during use of a sequence of P48 and P64 ops.

+--

+Can bit 60 of P64 be put to use (in all but the FR4 case)?